Voting rights activists flock to Washington DC to march for federal election reforms

 Chants in the crowd include "Black Lives Matter" and "Trans Lives Matter."

-Both rallies have a steady lineup of speakers throughout the day, including members of congress, families members of the Rev. Martin Luther King Jr., the late Rep. John Lewis, D-Ga., and George Floyd, who was killed by former Minneapolis Police Officer Derek Chauvin in May 2020.
+Both rallies have a steady lineup of speakers throughout the day, including members of congress, family members of the Rev. Martin Luther King Jr., the late Rep. John Lewis, D-Ga., and George Floyd, who was killed by former Minneapolis Police Officer Derek Chauvin in May 2020.

 Floyd's death sparked nationwide Black Lives Matter protests that summer and demands for racial justice, policing accountability and defunding the police.